jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 ### 106 Discharge without conviction
 (1) If a person who is charged with an offence is found guilty or pleads guilty, the court may discharge the offender without conviction, unless by any enactment applicable to the offence the court is required to impose a minimum sentence.
 (2) A discharge under this section is deemed to be an acquittal.
+(2A) A court discharging an offender under this section may make a protection order under section 123B.
 (3) A court discharging an offender under this section may— (a) make an order for payment of costs or the restitution of any property; or (b) make any order for the payment of any sum that the court thinks fair and reasonable to compensate any person who, through, or by means of, the offence, has suffered—